akashnadan1/4741-Project/README.md

-# Class project for ORIE 4741 at Cornell University
+# Class project for ORIE 4741, Learning With Big Messy Data, at Cornell University

 < name of the project >